 - Is not a relative of the covered UK employee (see the definition of relative for sponsored adult dependent above).

 - A written physician's statement, justifying the request for TDL may be required by the employee’s department or the Human Resources Office of Employee Relations (Employee Relations).
-An employee returning to work from TDL may be required to submit a physician’s statement indicating the employee is able to return to work.
+An employee returning to work from TDL may be required to submit a physician’s statement indicating the employee is able to return to work on or before their actual return date.

 - Any absence which extends 10 working days beyond the exhaustion of all accrued leaves (TDL and vacation leave) shall be reported to the Human Resources Office of Compensation.

-- An employee who is absent on a regular basis or who has attendance patterns which interfere with his/her job shall not be entitled to the provisions of this policy.
+An employee who is absent on a regular basis or who has attendance patterns which interfere with his/her job may not be entitled to the provisions of this policy.

 - An employee with continuing health problems who is not able to work regularly may be separated from employment.